Last Updated on February 23, 2023

 Assuming your American Bully canine is now overweight, you might have to look at changing him to a low-calorie diet that is high in protein and free from any carbs, which simply function as pointless fillers.

 All things considered, you also want to exercise your dog regularly; however, be mindful so as not to overdo it, as the additional weight he is carrying can strain his joints.

-How do I get my underweight American Bully dog to gain weight?
+How do I get my underweight dog to gain weight?

-American Bully puppies need an eating regimen that features a good protein content.
+American Bullies need an eating regimen that features a good protein content.